thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

           - `Open Bid`
           - Placeholder for more types that will be in additional TIPs
 - Withdrawals allowed
+- An array of up to 5 tags from the available list of tags.
+Tags will be used by dapps for easier market discovery.

+The list of available tags is managed by Oracle Council.
+Examples are: Sports, Politics, Football, NBA, E-Sports, DeFi, Crypto...

 As soon as a market is created it is considered in positioning phase and open to participants to bid and position.